 OUR BLOG POSTS

 At the beginning of 2017, I asserted that I was going to travel to Europe at least once that year, and somehow I ended up receiving two separate invitations to do just that!
-Stephanie, one of my close friends, had a friend living in Stockholm, Sweden and invited me to come along on her visit.
-We would start our journey …
+My friend, Stephanie, had a friend living in Stockholm, Sweden and invited me to come along on her visit.
+We would start…

 BEFORE YOU GO